calvinmorett/calvinmorett.github.io/_posts/2024-03-30-contextmenuwindows.md

 =====================================
 ## How To: Create Context Menu Shortcuts for Windows
 Have you ever thought about having some utility, at a click of a button, a tool that assists you in your work?
-Something that would help your productivity, and not impeed or hinder your progress?
-How about something to help you shortcut part of the process or simplifies a step?
+Something that would help your productivity, and not impede or hinder your progress?
+How about something to help you shortcut part of the process or simplify a step?

 Creating a 'Windows Context Menu' shortcut might be a strategy that you can use and easily integrate into your process.
 It's much simpler than you may think, let me show you how.